Moving forwards – the horse, the canal, the railway, the highway, the information superhighway…

 Several more things to see this way if you stay on the canal as far as The Granary Square Plaza Bridge…

 Firstly, the rather splendid Gasholder Park.
-The gasholders were originally built in the 1850s as part of Pancras Gasworks and remained in use until 2000.
+The gasholders were constructed in the 1850s as part of the Pancras Gasworks and remained in use until 2000.
 When the redevelopment began, the cast iron structure was dismantled piece by piece, painstakingly restored and moved to its new home here, on the north of the canal.
 The circular lawn inside is a unique and relaxing green space.

-Secondly, a new pedestrian bridge is being built, known as Somers Town Bridge, which will open in the spring of 2017.
-It will take off just south of Gasholder Park and land on the north end of Camley St Natural Park.
+Secondly, a new pedestrian bridge was opened in 2017, known as Somers Town Bridge.
+It takes off just south of Gasholder Park and land on the north end of Camley St Natural Park.

 Finally, on your left again, you will see the Coal Drops Yards, built in the 1850s, for receiving and sorting coal as it arrived from the north of England by train.
 Now the Victorian brick arches are being brought back to life in a design from Heatherwick Studios that combines industrial heritage with contemporary architecture, including a somewhat controversial ‘kissing’ roof connecting the two coal drops.
 It will be a shopping quarter, with a focus on fashion, craft and culture, intended to compete with Covent Garden.